GEO-BON/bon-in-a-box-pipelines/pipelines/Protconn-pipeline/protconn_pipeline.md

 ## Introduction

 The Protected Connected Index (ProtConn) is a component indicator in the Global Biodiversity Framework (GBF).
-ProtConn measures the percent of a given country or region that is conserved and managed through well-connected protected areas.
+ProtConn measures the percent of a given country or region that is covered by well-connected protected areas.
 This is an important indicator for assessing progress towards Goal A and Target 3 of the Kunming-Montreal Global Biodiversity Framework, which aim to have 30% of land area protected by a network of well-connected protected areas by 2030.

 ### Uses